Cottonwood Heights

 Because the burden of proof falls on you, the injured party, it is important that you work with an experienced personal injury lawyer who can help you build your case.
 At Steele Adams Hosman, we work with teams of experts—including accident reconstructionists, medical professionals, economists, and others—who help us fully investigate our clients’ claims, understand the nature of their injuries, and determine the true extent of their damages.
 We leave no stone unturned when it comes to pursuing maximum compensation for our clients, an approach that has helped us secure some of the highest results in Salt Lake County and the nearby areas.

-Does No-Fault Insurance Affect Personal Injury Claims?
+Does No-Fault Insurance Affect Personal Injury Claims in Cottonwood Heights?

 When it comes to car accidents, Utah follows a no-fault system.
 Under this system, injured victims can turn to their own auto insurance providers and recover compensation for covered losses through their personal injury protection (PIP) coverage, regardless of who was at fault for the crash.